Frederick Sachs

 Frederick Sachs (January 8, 1941 – December 27, 2023) was an American biologist.
 He was a SUNY Distinguished Professor in the University at Buffalo's Department of Physiology and Biophysics.

 Biography

 Frederick Sachs was born on January 8, 1941.
-He grew up on a farm in Hudson Valley, where he learned how to milk cows and raise chickens and pigs.
-He completed his Bachelor of Arts degree in physics from the University of Rochester in 1962 and his PhD in physiology from the State University of New York Upstate Medical University in 1971.
-Sachs died in Buffalo, New York on December 27, 2023, at the age of 82.
+He grew up on a farm in Hudson Valley, where he learned how to milk cows, raise chickens, and pigs.
+He completed his Bachelor of Arts degree in physics from the University of Rochester in 1962 and his PhD in physiology at the State University of New York Upstate Medical University in 1971.
+Sachs died in Buffalo, New York, on December 27, 2023, at the age of 82.

 Career

 Tonus Therapeutics

 After completing his formal education, Sachs taught organic chemistry at Chaminade College School followed by a position as a staff fellow at the National Institutes of Health.
 In 1978, he accepted an assistant professor position in the University at Buffalo's Department of Pharmacology.
 In this role, Sachs discovered mechanosensitive ion channels which are sensors for systems including the senses of hearing, touch, and balance.
 As a result of his discovery, he also created the only drug to inhibit these channels.
 Sachs believed that spider venom could contain molecular compounds that could block the ion channels.

 After discovering the possibility of a drug, he was contacted by several large pharmaceutical companies but none offered to adopt the drug.
 He eventually co-launched Rose Pharmaceuticals in 2009, which was named after Sachs’ pet tarantula and grandmother, with a stockbroker named Harvey whose grandson had had Duchenne muscular dystrophy.
 The following year, the Food and Drug Administration designated the firm’s peptide, called GsMTx4, as an orphan drug for Duchenne muscular dystrophy.

 In 2012, Sachs and Harvey opened their first-ever headquarters in UB’s New York State Center of Excellence in Bioinformatics and Life Sciences and re-named the company Tonus Therapeutics.
 Within two years, the company sold the rights to their drug to Akashi Therapeutics.
 He also began studying AT-300’s effectiveness in dystrophic mice.
 By 2018, Sachs demonstrated that the drug significantly reduced loss of muscle mass and susceptibility to muscle damage from repeated stimulation in an advanced animal model of DMD.